kamranahmedse/driver.js/readme.md

 // Highlights the element using query selector or the step definition driver.highlight(string|stepDefinition);

+// Reposition the popover and highlighted element driver.refresh();

 // Resets the overlay and clears the screen driver.reset();

 // Additionally you can pass a boolean parameter
 // to clear immediately and not do the animations etc
 // Could be useful when you, let's say, want to run